microsoft/CNTK/bindings/python/doc/gettingstarted.rst

         test_features, test_labels = generate_random_data(minibatch_size, input_dim, num_output_classes)
         avg_error = trainer.test_minibatch({input : test_features, label : test_labels})

-The example above
+The example above sets up a 2-layer fully connected deep neural network with 50 hidden dimensions per layer.
+We first setup two input variables, one for the input data and one for the labels.
+We then called the fully connected classifier network model function which simply sets up the required weights, biases, and activation functions for each layer.

+We set two root nodes in the network: ``ce`` is the cross entropy which defined our model's loss function, and ``pe`` is the classification error.
+We set up a trainer object with the root nodes of the network and a learner.
+In this case we pass in the standard SGD learner with default parameters and a learning rate of 0.02.

+Finally, we manually perform the training loop.
+We run through the data for the specific number of epochs (``num_minibatches_to_train``), get the ``features`` and ``labels`` that will be used during this training step, and call the trainer's ``train_minibatch`` function which maps the input and label variables that we setup previously to the current ``features`` and ``labels`` data (numpy arrays) that we are using in this minibatch.
+We use the convenience function
+``print_training_progress`` to display our loss and error every 20 steps and then finally we test our network again using the ``trainer`` object.
+It's as easy as that!

 Now that we've seen some of the basics of setting up and training a network using the CNTK Python API, let's look at a more interesting deep learning problem in more detail.

 Sequence classification